 Communication is key

 The upkeep of general communication is more relevant than ever before.
 Whatever the tools you use within your team, this is the time to take full advantage.
 Using Slack for constant communication will help with transparency upkeep, while Skype, Zoom or Hangouts are great for video conferencing, among others.

 Connecting with others and sharing your concerns will help you build a strong support system for your emotional health and maintain healthy relationships.
 That said, make sure you don’t overpopulate your communication channels with the current news - instead, use it as a getaway.

-If you’re lucky enough to spend the isolation with your partner or family, and everyone in your household is healthy, a good old hug every now and then does wonders.
+If you’re spending lockdown with a partner, friend(s) or family, and everyone in your household is healthy, a good old hug every now and then does wonders.
 At the end of the day, it’s all about comforting each other when we can.